With more and more of us living in apartments, travelling with rabbits via public transport is increasingly commonplace.

 An absorbent lining, such as a puppy pad, towel or sheet will help to keep your rabbit dry, in case of toilet accidents.

-Place a folder towel or blanket in the carrier to provide cushioning.
+Place a folder towel or blanket in the stroller to provide cushioning.

 Having at least one item which your rabbit is familiar with will provide some comfort and re-assurance during the trip.
 This could be their favourite toy, a blanket or even a shirt you’re your scent on it.